sakey01/Portfolio/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio.
 This site showcases my background, education, projects, and skills.
-It's designed to give a clear overview of who I am and what I can do.
+It's designed to give an overview of who I am and what I can do.

 ---